prestonimus/cs386-a2-2/team.md

 # Preston Smith
 # Jalen Jensen
 # Mayanna John
-Undergraduate student interested in learning about computers and data analytics.
+Undergraduate student in her second year interested in learning about computers and data analytics.